All I Want for Christmas Is You: Europe

-"All I Want For Christmas Is You" remains Carey's biggest hit and best-selling single in Europe, enjoying massive success across the continent.
-In Switzerland, "All I Want for Christmas Is You" holds the record for the longest-running number-one song in the country, spending 22 weeks atop the charts.
-In Germany, as it spent 21 weeks at number one, it tied the record with Caterina Valente and Kurt Edelhagen's "Ganz Paris träumt von der Liebe", Freddy Quinn's "Heimweh" and Margot Eskens' "Cindy, Oh Cindy" for the longest-running number-one single; it was certified two-times Platinum, selling a million units, making it one of the best-selling singles in Germany.
-In Austria, it spent 18 weeks atop the charts, tying Elton John's "Candle in the Wind 1997" as the longest-running number one song in the country.
-Elsewhere, the song also topped the charts for 15 weeks in the Netherlands; 11 weeks in the Czech Republic; 10 weeks in Sweden, Hungary and Norway; eight weeks in Slovakia; seven weeks in Italy and Greece; six weeks in Croatia, Iceland and Luxembourg; five weeks in Latvia and Portugal; four weeks in Lithuania; three weeks in France; two weeks in Belgium, Denmark and Finland; and one week in Slovenia.
-It also reached number two in Ireland, Poland and Scotland; number three in Estonia and Spain; number four in North Macedonia; number five in Malta; and number eight in Romania; while it peaked at number 22 in Ukraine.
+"All I Want For Christmas Is You" remains Carey's biggest hit and best-selling single in Europe, enjoying massive success across the continent, especially in German-speaking countries, as the song holds the record for the longest running number 1 single in Germany and Austria, spending twenty-two and nineteen weeks at number 1, respectively; while in Switzerland, with twenty-two weeks at number 1, it became the second-longest chart-topping song in the country, only behind Alex Warren's "Ordinary", which spent twenty-five weeks atop.
+Elsewhere, the song also topped the charts for fifteen weeks in the Netherlands; eleven weeks in the Czech Republic; ten weeks in Sweden, Hungary and Norway; nine weeks in Italy and Slovakia; seven weeks in Iceland and Greece; six weeks in Croatia and Luxembourg; five weeks in Latvia and Portugal; four weeks in Lithuania; three weeks in France; two weeks in Belgium, Denmark and Finland; and one week in Slovenia.
+It also reached number 2 in Ireland, Poland and Scotland; number 3 in Estonia and Spain; number 4 in North Macedonia; number 5 in Malta; and number 8 in Romania; while it peaked at number 22 in Ukraine.